gregarendse/musketeers/README.md

 # Intro

 Who am I?
 Gregory Arendse, Technical Lead at Entelect.
+I am an eletrical engineer by training, software engineer by profession.
+I studied at Wits

 I am currently working on a project with Standard Bank where we are modernizing the payment space.